Hall of Famer

 Steve Collins gives an interview during the ski jumping event at the 1988 Winter Olympics in Calgary.
 CBC News/(CP PHOTO/COA/ J. Gibson) (CP).

-Collins, a ski jumper from Fort William First Nation, on the outskirts of Thunder Bay, Ont., represented Canada at winter Olympics, and on the World Cup circuit for nearly a decade.
+Steve Collins, from Fort William First Nation on the outskirts of Thunder Bay, represented Canada in ski jumping at the Winter Olympics and on the World Cup circuit for nearly a decade.

 Steve Collins, 1979 Canadian Juvenile Champion.
 Photo Ken Waterman.